walkerford/chainlink-bridge-project/chainlink-project.md

 ## Summary

 Define a cross-chain token bridge system.
 It should allow any token author to register their token contract with the token bridge.
 Tokens must support the ERC20 interface as well as a specification for the mint/unlock function, so that the bridging contract can trigger token creation/release on the destination contract.
-Additional chains are added using a more permissioned approach.
+Support for individual blockchain is added using a permissioned approach governed by a consortium.

 ## Terms

 Bridge Governance Consortium (BGC) -- the stakeholders of the bridging system who retain authority of several key components, including system parameters and membership in the various bridging network node teams.

-Token author -- the owner of a given token.
+Token author -- the owner/author of a given token contract.
+Responsible for deploying these contracts to the blockchains over which bridging is desired.
+Also responsible for calling the token register function on each respective router.

-Node teams -- the group of node who are doing performing a given task, like delivery, validation, and finality.
+Node team -- a group of nodes who are doing performing a given task, like delivery, validation, and finality.
+The node's interactions regarding the bridge are validated by a consensus protocol.

-Permissioned node team -- a teams whose membership are governed by the BGC.
+Permissioned node team -- a teams whose membership is controlled by the BGC entity.

-Permissionless node team -- a node team whose membership is governed by a consensus engine, rather than an entity.
+Permissionless node team -- a node team whose membership is governed by a smart contract or consensus mechanism, rather than an entity.

 Token contracts -- owned by a third party, for example USDC, Wrapper Ether, or any other ERC20.

-Bridge contracts -- maintained by the BGC, these are the contracts that handling the routing and token pooling for the bridge.
+Bridge contracts -- maintained by the BGC, these are the contracts that handle the routing and intermediate functions like token pooling for the bridge.

 Supported blockchain -- a blockchain that is supported by the bridging network.
+It will have bridge contracts deployed to it and a blockchain communication module implemented so the bridge-nodes can communicate with the blockchain's full-nodes or indexing service.

 Source chain -- the blockchain from which a swap request originates.

 Destination chain -- the blockchain that mints/unlocks the token at the receiving end of a swap transaction.

+Minting/unlocking -- Two different mechanisms for releasing tokens on a destination chain.
+The token contract must provide an implementation for one of these methods that is compatible with the type of attestation that the bridge contract will provide.
+The bridge will instruct the token contract when to mint/unlock tokens in the case of a swap request.

 ## Personas